People come first.

 We have made tremendous progress, but there is work left to do, and I will continue working on policies that help create jobs and promote economic development in this great state.
 As the number of jobs in Minnesota increase, so does our quality of life.

-I am incredibly proud to support our veterans and their families.
-I helped pass legislation for the beautiful Southeast Minnesota Veterans Cemetery in Preston, and secured state funding for a new veterans home in Fillmore County, which is still awaiting federal funds.
+I’m incredibly proud to support our veterans and their families.
+I helped pass legislation for the beautiful Southeast Minnesota Veterans Cemetery in Preston, and secured state funding for the Southeast Minnesota Veterans Home, which is currently being built.
 Additionally, I helped pass legislation to make military pensions tax exempt in Minnesota.

-I am incredibly proud to support our senior citizens.
-I worked very hard to increase funding for our nursing homes, and supported the landmark Elder Care and Vulnerable Adult Protection Act, which affords major new consumer rights to residents of long-term care facilities and licenses assisted living facilities in Minnesota for the first time.
-I also championed legislation to lower the tax burden on senior citizens.
+I’m incredibly proud to support our senior citizens.
+I worked very hard to increase funding for local nursing homes, and supported the landmark Elder Care and Vulnerable Adult Protection Act, which affords major new consumer rights to residents of long-term care facilities and licenses assisted living facilities in Minnesota for the first time.
+I also authored legislation to eliminate taxes on Social Security benefits and I will keep fighting until seniors get this much deserved tax relief.

 I am pro-life.